strongloop/strong-supervisor/README.md

 port.
 Scope is optional, and defaults to "%a.%h.%w".
 The scope supports the same substitutions as the log FILE (with the addition of %a for app name and %h for hostname) and will be prepended to the strong-agent metrics names, see strong-agent and strong-agent-statsd for details.
+The `STRONGLOOP_METRICS` environment variable may be used to specify STATS.

 Cluster size N is one of:
   - A number of workers to run